dmargala/mpi-playground/README.md

     print(f"Hello!")
     # iterate over tasks
     for i in range(3):
-        # generate data
+        # read: generate data
         numbers = list(range(i * 10, (i + 1) * 10))
         print(f"({i}) numbers = {numbers}")
-        # compute total
+        # process: compute total
         total = 0
         for value in numbers:
             total += value
-        # print result
+        # write: print result
         print(f"({i}) total = {total}")
 ```

+The example program processes three independent tasks.
-The toy problem has three tasks to process.
-Each task can be broken down into the following essential steps:
+Each task can be logically separated into the following essential steps:

- 1. a read/load/generate/initialize step.
-In this case, we are generating data on the fly but typically this would involve reading some data from disk.
+ 1. **Read** (or load, generate, initialize, etc.): In this case, we are generating data on the fly but typically this would involve reading some data from disk.
- 1. process/compute/analyze step.
-This is usually the main focus of an application.
+ 1. **Process** (or compute, analyze, etc.): This is usually the main focus of an application.
 Here we are summing a list of numbers.
- 1. write/print/summarize/finalize step.
-Finally, the end result of the program is written to disk or a summary is printed to stdout which is what we do in this example.
+ 1. **Write** (or print, summarize, finalize, etc): Finally, the end result of the program is written to disk or a summary is printed to stdout which is what we do in this example.

 Here is the result of running our first example: